Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Cost: About $10 for the transfer fee, with a typical 1% to 3% markup on the exchange rate

 Foreign exchange services like Western Union and MoneyGram have long been reliable alternatives to banks.
 They can be faster and cheaper, and they have physical locations — which makes transfers convenient if you only have cash.
 Your recipient can usually pick up cash at a local agent location in minutes.

 With these services, you can also send money online with a credit or debit card or through your bank account.
 And you can simply have the funds deposited into your recipient’s bank account within a few hours.
 (Bank transfers may be more expensive, however.)

 You’ll find that Western Union and MoneyGram tend to charge exchange rate markups that are between 1% and 3%.
-For example, if $1,000 is worth 950 euros according to the mid-market rate, Western Union and MoneyGram may convert your money to 630 euros instead, effectively making a profit of 30 euros.
+For example, if $1,000 is worth 660 euros according to the mid-market rate, Western Union and MoneyGram may convert your money to 630 euros instead, effectively making a profit of 30 euros.

 - Speed: Typically one business day (including deposit, transfer and withdrawal)

 - Cost: Approximate transfer fee of 0% to 2% domestic and 3% to 4% international, with a typical exchange rate markup of at least 2.5% above PayPal’s wholesale currency rate

 PayPal is technically an online transfer service, but it doesn’t come with the same advantages of sites like Wise or XE.

 For international transfers, PayPal charges a percentage fee and an exchange rate markup that makes it more expensive than other online platforms.
 (PayPal doesn’t publish its exchange rates, but it typically adds a 2.5% margin on the rate it gets from its own bank.)

 The good news is that PayPal can be a good choice for domestic transfers.
 It charges nothing to transfer money if you pay with your PayPal balance or a linked bank account.